softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 |    US11   |  Plan schedule | High     | As an organizer, I want to plan the conference schedule to close the program.                     |
 |    US12   | Group Lectures | High     | As an organizer, I want to group lectures with similar topics to create sessions with a specific theme.                                         |

 ### Domain model

-To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.
+The Conceptual Data Model describes the relationships between all entities in a UML class diagram.

 #### Class diagram
 On that premise, in order to organize and structure our database, a UML class diagram was built,